 |

 South African life insurers settled claims worth 47.6 billion rand ($3.3 billion) in the year through March after the deaths of more than one million policyholders.
-Africa |

 The death toll represents an increase of 309,733 from the same period a year earlier, the Association for Savings and Investment South Africa said in a statement on Tuesday.

-The statistics reflect claims from various types of life cover and funeral policies.
 “These are staggering numbers and there is no doubt that Covid-19 has caused many of these additional deaths,” Hennie de Villiers, deputy chair of the Asisa’s Life and Risk Board Committee, said.

 “The hard lockdown conditions, curfews and alcohol bans would have reduced violent and accidental deaths.”